 Listed on the chart is a range of Wholesale values of Barber half dollars.
 Identifying mintmarks is an important factor to confirm.
 See Step 1: just below.

-Premium 1893 Half Dollar Value is Found with Branch Mint Issues
+Premium 1895 Half Dollar Value of Branch Mint Varieties

 "S" Mintmark on Reverse: San Francisco Mint Struck the Coin